NWGKGIT/NWGKGIT/README.md

-# Nahom w.
-Gebremichael - Full-Stack Developer & Aspiring Business Analyst
+# Nahom W. Gebremichael - Full-Stack Developer & Aspiring Business Analyst

 Welcome to my GitHub!
-I’m Nahom w.
-Gebremichael, a passionate developer with experience in web scraping, automation, and business analysis.
+I’m Nahom W. Gebremichael, a passionate developer with experience in web scraping, automation, and business analysis.
 I specialize in creating data-driven solutions, web applications, and exploring emerging trends in the tech and cybersecurity fields.

 ## Skills
 - Web Design & Development